-7 Reasons To Consider Vaporizing Weed Instead Of Smoking It
+7 Reasons To Vaporize Weed Instead Of Smoking It

 Though I've been a fan of marijuana since 2006, I jumped on the vaporizing weed bandwagon in 2015.
 I'm not really sure what took me so long; I was just so used to smoking weed that I didn't really consider investing in a vape.
 But now that I have, I'm never going back.
 The benefits of vaping instead of smoking cigarettes are well documented, and while smoking weed is not nearly as dangerous a vice, there are also several reasons why even the most occasional stoner should consider making the switch from smoking weed to vaping it.